v8k6b2jjps-prog/OfflineIID_Research/README.md

 Include Source + Test Results

 ## Legal Notice & Disclaimer
-This project documents independent research and analysis of proprietary Microsoft formats for educational and interoperability purposes only.
+This project is an independent research initiative intended solely for educational, archival, and software interoperability analysis.
-- All trademarks and proprietary formats belong to Microsoft Corporation.
+- **Proprietary Software & Trademarks:** All product names, trademarks, and proprietary binary formats referenced herein are the property of Microsoft Corporation.
-- This material is not intended to bypass security controls or facilitate unauthorized activation.
+- **No Authorization for Bypass:** This repository does not provide tools, keys, or mechanisms designed to bypass software activation controls, violate licensing terms, or infringe upon Microsoft intellectual property.
-- Users are solely responsible for ensuring compliance with applicable laws.
+- **Limitation of Liability:** The author assumes no liability for any misuse of the information provided.
+Users are strictly required to ensure that their actions comply with all applicable local laws and Microsoft's terms of service.

 ## Security Value
 ````